dschro-1993/vehicle-api/README.md

 ### Terraform

-All required AWS Resources of this API were defined in a separate [Terraform Module](https://github.com/dschro-1993/vehicle-api-terraform-module).
+All required AWS Resources of the API were defined in a separate [Terraform Module](https://github.com/dschro-1993/vehicle-api-terraform-module).

-Just to be able to reuse them for Deployments on:
+Just to be able to reuse them for Multi-Env/-ORG Deployments, i.e.\
+(Git Taqqinq is used)
 ```
 • feature branch -> ./terraform/qa
 • main    branch -> ./terraform/prod
 ```

-(Git Taqqinq is used)

 ### API Gateway